 Translations that use formal equivalence are widely used in scholarship, study, and preaching.
 They are excellent for anyone interested in discerning the original text as closely as possible in English.

 Dynamic equivalence is an attempt to help readers understand the text by rendering passages with language that sounds most familiar to contemporary speech and writing.
 Dynamic translations may sometimes substitute modern words or phrasing that the translators feel might better convey the emotion and impact the original readers of the Bible could have felt reading the Scripture in their native language and time.
 Some dynamic translations may be so different from the original text that they might instead be thought of as “paraphrases” of the Bible.

 These translations are sometimes described as being “thought for thought” in their approach.

-Common translations and paraphrases that use dynamic equivalence are the Christian English Version (CEV), Good News Bible, The Passion Translation (TPT).
+Common translations and paraphrases that use dynamic equivalence are the Contemporary English Version (CEV), Good News Bible, The Passion Translation (TPT).
 Others that are usually called paraphrases are The Living Bible, The Message, and The Voice.

 Dynamic equivalent translations are often used in personal Bible study, as well as in areas of preaching or teaching where the leader wishes to bring a different perspective or rendering of the Scripture.

 Translations created with a method similar to this approach include the New International Version (NIV – both the 1984 and 2011 editions), the New Living Translation (NLT), Holman Christian Standard Bible (HCSB), and the Amplified Bible.

 Blended approaches are good for general use, as one might imagine, and are often accepted for use in higher education work.